 The score comes from the NPS question, which is:

 “On a scale of 0 to 10, how likely is it that you would recommend our organization to a friend or colleague?”

-The number on the scale that a customer chooses is then classified into one of the categories: “Detractors,” “Passives,” and “Promoters.”
+Based on the number a customer chooses, they’re classified into one of the following categories: “Detractors,” “Passives,” and “Promoters.”

 0 – 6: Detractors